First Warning (novel)

 First Warning (2005) is a science fantasy novel by American writers Anne McCaffrey and Elizabeth Ann Scarborough.
-It is the first book in the trilogy Acorna's Children, which is part of the Acorna Universe series that McCaffrey and Margaret Ball initiated in Acorna: The Unicorn Girl (1997).
+It is the first book in the trilogy Acorna's Children, which is part of the Acorna Universe series McCaffrey and Margaret Ball initiated with Acorna: The Unicorn Girl (1997).

 First Warning chronicles the adventures of Khorii.
 She is the daughter of Acorna and Aari, main characters in the earlier books.
 It is a coming-of-age story in a sense, and as Khorii ages she learns to use the telepathic powers that are characteristic of all her people, the Linyaari.